UrbRank Blog

 How to read a cost-of-living index, when to trust a salary calculator, and where the cheapest places in the US actually are — in plain English, with real numbers from Census and BLS data.

-Featured · calculator
+Featured · rankings

 What a cost of living calculator actually measures, the math behind the numbers, and how to read the result when a job offer straddles two very different cities.